 If starting times are allocated in advance, any player who fails to start at the time allocated may be written to for an explanation.
 Any repetition of such action may result in the player being banned from future competitions.

-During Ladies’ competitions, Ladies may play for the purpose of regaining a handicap or submitting a supplementary score but they are not permitted to play with competitors.
+During Ladies’ competitions, Ladies may play for the purpose of regaining a handicap.

-The Match Secretary shall publish the times of Ladies Competitions in the fixture list.
+The times of Ladies Competitions shall be published in the fixture list.

 The following rules apply: